learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 > Note: **Nested queries** are where GraphQL really shines compared to REST.
 With a REST API, it usually requires multiple calls to request data that goes over one or two relationships in a data model, with GraphQL all data requirements can be specified upfront in the query and the data can be fetched within only one API call! 💯

-The above query requests all Pokemons that are owned by the trainer called `$name`.
+The above query requests all Pokemons that are owned by the trainer called `$name`, which is a variable that we are passing to the `TrainerQuery`'s initializer upon creation.
 The Pokemons will be returned as an array, and each of them will have an `id`, a `name` and a `url`.
-If you run this query in [GraphiQL](https://api.graph.cool/simple/v1/__PROJECT_ID__), you'll see that your very own Pokemon team already consists of three Pokemon.
+If you run this query in [GraphiQL](https://api.graph.cool/simple/v1/__PROJECT_ID__), you'll see that your Pokemon team already consists of three Pokemon.

 Go ahead and replace the existing query in `PokedexTableViewController.graphql` with the query above, then hit `CMD + B` and inspect `API.swift` again.

 We just got another nested struct, this time it's called `OwnedPokemon` and nested inside `TrainerQuery.Data.Trainer`.
 This well reflects the nesting inside the query.
 Also notice that the `TrainerQuery.Data.Trainer` got a new property, which is an array of `TrainerQuery.Data.Trainer.OwnedPokemon`.

-Let's use this new data in our code!
+Let's use this new type in our code!
 In `PokedexTableViewController.swift`, we can now make use of the fact that the `TrainerQuery.Data.Trainer` knows its owned Pokemons, so we can actually display the correct number of Pokemons rather than a hardcoded `0`.
 Change the generation of the `greetingString` inside `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath)` like so:

 ```swift@PokedexTableViewController.swift
 let greetingString: String